leekinglai/ERCF_v3/Documentation/Setup_Calibration.md

 Run the command `MMU_SERVO POS=UP` prior to attaching the servo arm.
 When attaching the arm, do not twist the servo output shaft, or you will need to run the command again.
 As you attach the servo arm, you want it to be aligned as close to the body of the servo as possible given the position of the servo output shaft.

-Once the servo arm is attached and screwed into place, run the command `MMU_SERVO ANGLE=30` (for Savox, 140 for MG90S) and slowly increase the angle to fine tune the correct "up" angle where the servo arm just hits the servo body.
+Once the servo arm is attached and screwed into place, run the command `MMU_SERVO ANGLE=30` (for Savox, 140 for others) and slowly increase the angle to fine tune the correct "up" angle where the servo arm just hits the servo body.
 Save this value to you `mmu_parameters.cfg` as `servo_up_angle` on line 48.

 Manually position selector over one of the gates.
 Run the command `MMU_SERVO POS=DOWN`.
 The servo should move to the marked position on the tophat and the arrows should align, but not go too far.
 If the angle isn't correct, then use `MMU_SERVO ANGLE=140` (for Savox, 30 for MG90S) to try angles close to current down angle to get exactly the right angle.
 See pic at the bottom of this page: [https://github.com/moggieuk/ERCF-Springy](https://github.com/moggieuk/ERCF-Springy)
 Once you've got the angle correct, save it to you `mmu_parameters.cfg` as `servo_down_angle` on line 49.

 Run the command `MMU_SERVO POS=MOVE`.
 Servo will move to "move" position in the "cutout" on the top hat that allows for free movement.
-If the angle is not correct then use `MMU_SERVO ANGLE=30` (for Savox, 140 for MG90S) to try angles close to current move angle to get exacly the right position.
+If the angle is not correct then use `MMU_SERVO ANGLE=30` (for Savox, 140 for others) to try angles close to current move angle to get exacly the right position.
 Once you've got the angle correct, save it to you `mmu_parameters.cfg` as `servo_move_angle` on line 50.

 *RESTART KLIPPER*